What are whole grains?

 - Always check the ingredients list, as even though a product may look as though it contains whole grains, it might not.

-- Small changes make a big difference, so even choosing foods containing smaller amounts of whole grain can make a significant contribution to improving your total whole grain intake.
+- Small changes can make a big difference, so even choosing foods containing smaller amounts of whole grain can make a significant contribution to improving your total whole grain intake.

 Click the numbers to learn more about each part:

 The outer layer that protects what's inside.
 Contains fibre, iron, zinc, magnesium and B vitamins.